 To affect a quadrature of a plane shape is to construct a square with the same area.
 For this reason, the task is often referred to as squaring the shape.
 One of the most famous problems of antiquity is the problem of squaring the circle.
 According to the Greek tradition, the construction must be carried out with ruler and compass, which, by now, is known to be impossible.

 Some quadratures are pretty obvious even to young children, especially those that are equidecomposable with a square.
-The simplest examples are served by the solution to the Twelve Matchsticks Area Puzzles, the executioner's ax below
+The simplest examples are served by analogy with the solution to the Twelve Matchsticks Area Puzzles, the executioner's ax below

 The altitude in the isosceles ΔAOB equals R/√2.
 The height of either S or T is then